henrywatkins/python-euler/README.md

 Could possibly do this recursively, but instead, do nested for loop for decrease coin size, where the max N of each coin size for loop is set by the number of above sizes.
 Check to see if sum equals 200, and count.

+#### Problem 32

+Use the lexicographic permutation method to create all permutations of the digits 1-9.
+Then search all "slices" of these permutations e.g. "234589761" ->  "234", "5", "89761" by taking slices of the string and check if each satisfies a*b=c.

 #### Problem 34

 iterate through numbers, use `str` and `math` package `factorial` to check if sum of factorials of digits equals number.
 Just chose a large number to stop at (100000).